Institutional Organization and Roles Policy

 Through its representative Senate, the collegiate Faculty considers matters within its purview as defined in the Trustees' policies and the college Faculty Bylaws.
-The teaching staff is further organized into four Faculties*, each responsible for matters of specific interest to its academic program within the context of the total college mission.
+The teaching staff is further organized into four Faculties (see Definitions), each responsible for matters of specific interest to its academic program within the context of the total college mission.
 Each Faculty is under the jurisdiction of an Academic Dean who is responsible to the President through the Provost and Vice President for Academic Affairs for all aspects of departmental and staffs organization and operation.
 Changes in the internal organization of a Faculty must have the approval of the President.
 All new programs of instruction, new programs of research, and new programs of public service as well as major changes in established programs, must be consistent with the campus master plan and college policy and have the approval of the President.

-*The term Faculty, when introduced with a capital, denotes that portion of the collegiate faculty under the direct jurisdiction of an Academic Dean.
+Faculty- When introduced with a capital, denotes that portion of the collegiate faculty under the direct jurisdiction of an Academic Dean.
 (Arts and Sciences, Education/Health/Human Services, School of Business and Economics, and Library and Information Services)